nsiatras/open-melt-electrowriting-head/README.md

 # Open Source Melt Electrowriting (MEW) Head

 This is my Open Source Melt Electrowriting (MEW) Head.
 I designed this MEW Head in order to be able to be manufactured easily and above all economically by research centers around the world.
+To achieve this I used simple and cheap materials while I used the most economical and reliable CAD software I could find, the DesignSpark Mechanical made by RS Electronics.

 It can withstand a load of 12,000Volt and 120°C. It uses a 5cc clear syringe barrel made by Nordson and SL-015-AL-15 Ceramic Aluminium Oxide Thermal Pads.